The Mother and Father wound are the most common issues most of the human beings, if not all, face.

 To read about Men's Grief Work, click here.

 Bly, R. (1990).
 Iron John: men and masculinity.
 Ebury Publishing.
 London.

 Plotkin, Bill (2003) Soulcraft – Crossing into the mysteries of nature and psyche.
 New World Library Publishers.

 Rohr, R. & Martos, J., (2005) From Wild Man to Wise Man: Reflections on Male Spirituality.
 St Anthony Messenger Press - Cincinnati, Ohio/USA

-Felipe Oliveira is a counsellor for men to live an Authentic Life™, and is ready to hearing from you.
+Felipe Oliveira is a registered clinical counsellor, life coach and Certified TRTP Practitioner for men to live an Authentic Life™, and is ready to hearing from you.
 Send him an email now.

 Book a Session